 Prior to trial, Turner’s lawyer requested from the prosecution the name of any person who was to be called as a witness who was known to have, or with due diligence could be found to have a criminal record.
 The prosecution failed to respond to the request.

 At trial, Clarke gave yet another version.
 He said that he had parked his car at about 4:45 a.m. to stop in a bar to look for some friends.
-When they were not there, he returned to his car, but saw someone rooting through the glove compartment.
+When they were not there, he returned to his car, but saw someone rooting in the glove compartment.
 Clarke said the man saw him coming and fled and that he gave chase.

 Clarke identified Turner as the man who fled, and said Turner dashed into a building and when Clarke entered, began slashing at Clark with a butcher knife without a handle.
 Clarke said Turner, who had thrown a hood over his head, grabbed a chain hooked to Clarke’s pants and his wallet and demanded his money.